YourWaifuIsShip/Azur-Lane-Guides/ALJP Tier Guide.md

   * Can use DD guns, and should; has MGM+1; the torpedo slot is replaced by a second AA gun.

 *  Desc:
->Somewhat less rescued from ignonimity by a timely Kai, Curacoa may be a little more powerful than Curlew in terms of gunnery and AA - but she does forfeit the quite significant carrier buff her sister comes packed with, very much welcome in the Plane Hells they're designed to tackle.
+>Somewhat less rescued from ignonimy by a timely Kai, Curacoa may be a little more powerful than Curlew in terms of gunnery and AA - but she does forfeit the quite significant carrier buff her sister comes packed with, very much welcome in the Plane Hells they're designed to tackle.
 Still, she's alright and what goes for Curlew, goes for her.

 ![CL](https://azurlane.koumakan.jp/w/images/5/55/IsuzuChibi.png "Isuzu") - **[IJN Isuzu](https://azurlane.koumakan.jp/Isuzu)**